Kosnix/GameConsoleMode/README.md

 - **Screen Management**: Configures and restores multi-screen configurations.
 - **Audio Management**: Adjusts system volume based on configuration.
 - **Startup Video**: A startup video to give your launcher time to launch.
+- **Shortcut**: Shortcuts to change windows or launch the program directly from your controller.

 ## Configuration

+Use `Settings.exe` (C:\GameConsoleMode) to configure the application settings.
 You can specify the launcher, file paths, and other settings.

 ![Settings Illustration](https://raw.githubusercontent.com/Kosnix/GameConsoleMode/main/settings.png)